bitzl/latex-grid-system/README.md

 Contribute
 ==========

-This package is developed a GitHub:
+This package is developed on GitHub:

 	https://github.com/bitzl/latex-grid-system